British Institute of International and Comparative Law Internship

 All MLS students enrolled in the Melbourne JD, Melbourne Law Masters (MLM) or Doctor of Philosophy (PhD) courses are eligible to apply.

 JD or MLM applicants must remain enrolled in their course for the entire duration of their BIICL internship.
 This will generally mean that they have at least 12.5 credit points of study remaining to complete their course upon return from BIICL.
-Students are no longer considered ‘enrolled’, and are therefore ineligible, if they have completed all assessment for their course and are awaiting graduation.
+Students are no longer considered ‘enrolled’ and are therefore ineligible if they have completed all assessments for their course and are awaiting graduation.

 PhD applicants must demonstrate that their thesis is due after their return from BIICL.